 When you think of traditional country music, Alan Jackson‘s name is likely one of the first that comes to mind.
 Ever since he made his way on the scene in 1983, Jackson has made it his mission to create and sing what he and many others consider to be authentic country music.

-During a recent interview for GQ‘s Sultans of Twang series, Jackson said the entire reason he came to Nashville was “to make real country music.”
+During an interview for GQ‘s Sultans of Twang series, Jackson said the entire reason he came to Nashville was “to make real country music.”
 He then went on to explain what country music was like at the time, and how he wanted to change it:

 “In the early ’80s it had kinda gotten away from that [more traditional sound].
 Some of it was more pop than the stuff they’re making now…I loved all that real stuff, and there weren’t any new guys coming along doing that.
 And I said, man, somebody’s gotta do that that’s new.”

 That’s exactly what Jackson did, and it paid off.
 Over the course of his career, he has sold over 80 million records worldwide, earned 35 number one hits, and just last year was inducted into the Country Music Hall of Fame.